sebneu75/KeyValium/README.md

 Every key can be the root of another B+-tree.

 ### Multiple sharing modes
-* Exclusive: The database is opened exclusively.
+* **Exclusive**: The database is opened exclusively.
 Subsequent attempts to open the database will fail.
-* SharedLocal: The database is opened in shared mode.
+* **SharedLocal**: The database is opened in shared mode.
 Access is managed using a lockfile and a mutex.
 Subsequent attempts to open the database from a different machine will fail.
-* Shared: The database is opened in shared mode.
+* **Shared**: The database is opened in shared mode.
 Access is managed using two lockfiles.
 The database can be used from multiple computers on a network share.

 ### Transactions
 * One writer